chandrasai-Durgapu/LangChain-example/README.md

 This repository demonstrates how to use [LangChain](https://github.com/langchain-ai/langchain) with different models, prompt strategies, embeddings, and structured output handling.
 It provides modular examples for learning or building production-ready LLM apps.

 ---
+## 🧰 Tech Stack

+This project uses the following technologies and tools:

+- **Python 3.8+**
+  Core programming language used for scripting and automation.

+- **LangChain**
+  Framework for building applications powered by language models.
+Handles prompts, chains, memory, and more.

+- **OpenAI / GROQ / Hugging Face APIs**
+  Supports multiple LLM providers for chat, completion, and embeddings.

+- **Pydantic & TypedDict**
+  For defining and parsing structured outputs returned by LLMs.

+- **python-dotenv**
+  Loads environment variables securely from a `.env` file.

+- **FAISS** *(optional)*
+  A library for efficient similarity search and clustering of dense vectors (used in embedding examples).

+---

 ## Create virtual environment
 ```bash